 Veiling glare is when bright light illuminates something that is on a clear surface in between you and what you’re looking at.
 An example would be when we have scratches on our glasses, or sunglasses, or even the car windscreen (windshield).
 It might not be too bad, but when direct sunlight strikes the scratches they reflect the sunlight around, and it’s hard to see past them to whatever we are supposed to be looking at — especially if that thing is dim.
 You could try wearing darker sunglasses, but that won’t help much.
 What really makes a difference is to shield the glasses or windscreen from the sun — if it’s your glasses, hold your hand up to shade them, or wear a hat.
 If it’s your windscreen, it’s time to replace it.

-Contrast — Does it Stand Out Against its Background?
+Contrast — Does it Stand Out Enough?

 Mostly, we find things easier to see if they have good contrast.
 The best contrast is black and white, but sometimes that can appear a bit stark, and a softer contrast is used for comfort.
 Pale colours and shades of grey can feel more refined, pleasant and artistic, but when things become too pale they can become difficult or impossible to make out.

-It’s just too small
+It’s too small

-This is a microfiche reader.
+This is a microfiche reader, a relic from the time of rotary phones and cassette players.
 There are probably a lot of (younger) readers who have never encountered one.
 In the days before extensive digitisation of resources, libraries would deal with the problem of storing vast quantities of newspapers, magazines and other documents by taking very high resolution photos of them, and then storing the miniaturised slides of those photographic images, which took up only a fraction of the space.

 This is an extreme case, but we’ve all encountered unreasonably small legal fine print (presumably they don’t want you to read it), or a splinter in our finger, or an interesting-but-tiny insect.